 Over to You

 Are you planning on working over the holidays?
 Why or why not?
 Let us know in the comments.
+For more tips on selling in the offseason, read How to Sell a Home in The Off-Season: 17 Tips From Top Producers.

 About the author: Victoria Kennedy is the CEO of Atman Real Estate.
 She is a highly in-demand speaker on digital marketing, branding, and real estate, and has helped many clients boost their visibility and revenue.
 Because of her expertise in marketing, she has been a trusted speaker and contributor to such organizations as the National Association of Real Estate Brokers, Inman News, and Realty411 Magazine.
 She has been featured in over 175 publications and podcasts both nationally and internationally.
 Find more info here.